-2017 Fusain et pastel sec sur papier japonais /Charcoal and dry pastel on Japanese paper 61 x 47 cm
+2017 Fusain et pastel sec sur papier japonais /Charcoal and dry pastel on Japanese paper 61 x 47 cm unique piece framed and signed by the artist

 A blurry sky appears here.
 As with the contemplation of the dream stone, the viewer's gaze drifts across and into these skyscapes, alternating slowly into clearer parts and more delicate colors as the viewer gaze wanders across the whole piece.
 However, a careful change of focus interrupts the illusion of these changing images.
 Slowly, this silent vision shows itself as an extreme close-up of the internal drawings we find in certain stones and minerals.